 Grab some time with other students, make connections and find out more about the Student Zone at Devoted.

-This year at Devoted the Kaleidoscope team are exploring why creativity is crucial not just to how we, as ChristCentral, sharpen the church, but also how we shape 21st century culture.
+The Kaleidoscope team are explored why creativity is crucial not just to how we, as ChristCentral, sharpen the church, but also how we shape 21st century culture.

 Jez currently heads up Kaleidoscope, which is our network of creativity that stretches across ChristCentral.
 He lives in Stoke on Trent with his wife Bex and their three small children.